martian-lang/martian-docs/content/writing-stages/index.md

 - `args`: The stage input arguments
 - `chunk_defs`: The chunk definitions produced by the split phase.
 - `chunk_outs`: A json serialized list aggregating the outputs from each chunk.
 - `outs`: The stage outputs.
-This is also written to, but for outputs which are files, the paths to the expected locations for those files are populated by the runtime.
+This is written by the stage code, but for outputs which are files, the paths to the recommended locations for those files are populated by the runtime.

 Output: The `outs` file is re-written with values populated for non-file output types.

+Because the runtime will attempt to reclaim disk space used by files which are not required by any incomplete stages (see [Storage Management](../storage-management/)), the final outputs of a stage should never contain references to files produced by other stages.
+This includes paths in the `outs` file as well as symbolic links or other ways an output file might depend on an input file.
+If the outputs of a stage need to include a file produced by a previous stage, that file should be copied or [hard-linked](https://en.wikipedia.org/wiki/Hard_link) to the stage's outputs.

 ### Main/Chunk Interface
 For stages which do not split, the `args` file contains the stage inputs.